-Organic is the most heavily regulated and closely monitored system in the U.S.
+Organic is one of the most heavily regulated and closely monitored systems in the U.S.

 The organic label is backed by a set of rigorous federal production and processing standards.

 Developed through a process involving a citizen advisory group, industry representatives and the public, these standards provide traceability from the farm to the consumer, ensuring that you and your family can have confidence in the organic products you buy.

 Organic is considered to be the gold standard of eco-labels.